-We classify investments within Level 1 if quoted prices are available in active markets.
-Our level 1 investments include shares in prime money market funds purchased from two major financial institutions.
+We classify investments within Le shares in prime money market funds purchased from two major financial institutions.
 As of June 28, 2013, these money market shares were valued at \$1.00 net asset value per share by these financial institutions.